Mundy Township, Michigan: Government

-As do most townships in Michigan, Mundy Township in Genesee County has a Supervisor-Board form of government.
-In this form of government, three members of the Board of Trustees are executives: Supervisor (being the township's chief executive), Clerk and Treasurer.
-There are four additional trustees elected to the Board.
+As do most townships in Michigan, Mundy Township in Genesee County has a supervisor-board form of government.
+In this form of government, three members of the board of trustees are executives: supervisor (being the township's chief executive), clerk and treasurer.
+Four additional trustees are elected to the board.

 Roads are administrated by the Genesee County Road Commission while schools are primarily handled by Carman-Ainsworth and the Swartz Creek School Districts.
 Police services, starting February 1, 2017, are taken care of by the Metro Police Authority of Genesee County, of which Mundy is a member.
-Mundy Township is within the Genesee District Library system and the local library including the Perkins Library branch in Swartz Creek.
+Mundy Township is within the Genesee District Library system and the local library, including the Perkins Library branch in Swartz Creek.
 The Genesee District Library levies .998 mills.